enumag/reborn-pokepedia/README.md

 Data has been broken down into each generation, and some generations have been broken down into multiple portions.
 This is due to Babel (a compatibility library) deoptimizing files that exceed 500 kB.
 In order to keep build times short, files should be less than 500 kB if possible.

 `Point in Game` is defined as the point you have not crossed yet.
-For instance, If you beat Julia but have not gotten through Obsidia Slums, then your `Point in Game` would be `Obsidia Slums`.
+For instance, If you beat Julia but have not gotten through Pulse Tangrowth 1, then your `Point in Game` would be `ZEL/Pulse Tangrowth 1`.

 Points in game require the following criteria:

 - Points of importance where player might get stuck and need to rework team
 - 2 or more evolutionary lines are made available between any two consecutive points (i.e. if Zubat and Golbat are unlocked at the same time, it gets lumped with the next batch instead of getting a separate `Point in Game`)

-'Location in Game` require the following criteria:
+`Location in Game` require the following criteria:

 - Unique in-game location (i.e location printed in `Trainer Memo` on Pokemon details screen)
 - Sufficiently relevant encounters